 However, it is also worth noting that bluffing too infrequently will indicate to players around you that you are only playing with strong hands.
 They will simply give you some hands because they know you will most likely win.

 One way to stump your opponents is to assign a random agent to decide whether or not you bluff on your hand.

 Let’s say you are dealt a weak hand and are unsure of whether or not to bluff or fold.
 Pick something random and out of your control to help you decide.
 Use a clock or timer.
 If the minutes in the hour are at an even number, then bluff, but if it is odd, then do not.
 It would take a keen eye to spot a pattern like this.

 The Pure Bluff

-So, what is a Pure Bluff, or if you would prefer a Stone cold Bluff?
-Well, let’s just say this is high risk and you better be good at bluffing to pull this one-off.
+So, what is a Pure Bluff, or would you prefer a Stone Cold Bluff?
+Well, let’s just say this is high risk, and you better be good at bluffing to pull this one-off.

-Essentially, this is when you have a weak hand that has a very limited chance of winning on its own merit.
+Essentially, this is when you have a weak hand with a very limited chance of winning on its own merit.
 So what you are doing is taking the risk by hoping that the other player or players fold and don’t call your hand.
-The fewer the players the better with this kind of bluff.
+The fewer the players, the better with this kind of bluff.

 However, on the flip side of this, there are some players who are brave enough to play a pure bluff purely to trick the other players.
 For instance, you have a terrible hand and call a pure bluff.
-But, you don’t mind being called because you are hoping that the other players misread another bluff.
-A brave move that one.
+But you don’t mind being called because you hope the other players misread another bluff.
+That was a brave move, that one.

 The Semi Bluff